jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * Any response that includes an ASPA search link, includes the "rpki1" and "rpkiAspas" literals.
 * Any response for an ASPA search request includes the "rpki1", "rpkiAspa", "rpkiAspas", and "rpkiAspaSearchResults" literals.
-* a response to a "/help" request includes the "rpki1", "rpkiRoa", "rpkiRoas", "rpkiRoaSearchResults", "rpkiAspa", "rpkiAspas", and "rpkiAspaSearchResults" literals.
+* A response to a "/help" request includes the "rpki1", "rpkiRoa", "rpkiRoas", "rpkiRoaSearchResults", "rpkiAspa", "rpkiAspas", and "rpkiAspaSearchResults" literals.

 Although responses will generally not include all the rdapConformance string literals defined in this document, that is